EducationNC/EdNC-2019-theme/wp-content/plugins/luckywp-table-of-contents/readme.txt

 == Changelog ==

+= 1.9.1 — 2019-08-04 =
++ Added support Toolset Views plugin.

+= 1.9 — 2019-08-04 =
++ Added special color scheme "Inherit from theme".
++ Added option "List Markup Tags".
++ Added support Beaver Builder Themer Add-On.
++ Implemented automatic removal of empty headings from table of contents.
+* Automatic insertion of table of contents "after first block" takes into account only paragraphs and headings.
+* Improved JS code to prevent reinitialization.
+* Minor changes in strings, fixed typos.
+* Added tips for translators in code.

+= 1.8 — 2019-07-29 =
++ Added option "Use rel="nofollow" for links"
++ Added compatibility with Rank Math SEO plugin.
+* Option "Auto Insert Table of Contents" is disabled by default.
+* In notice "Rate the plugin" action "I've already rated the plugin" replaced to "Don't show again".
+* Added tips for translators in code.

+= 1.7 — 2019-07-18 =
++ Added option "Replace underscores (_) with dashes (-)" for hash.
++ Added option "Convert to lowercase" for hash.
+* Minor changes in strings.
+* Added tips for translators in code.
+* Fixed: in some cases, incorrectly worked skip headings.

 = 1.6.1 — 2019-07-14 =
 + For hash format added option "As heading w/o transliterate".
 + Added hebrew translate, thanks to @cdk-comp and @0enaro.